moozilla/setup-finder/README.md

 **setup-finder** is a tool for generating opening setups in Tetris.
 It leverages knewjade's **solution-finder** program to find setups that span multiple bags.

 My goal is to be able to find any setups that fit a broad set of user-defined rules (T-Spins, Tetrises, or custom shapes) and classify them based on how likely they are possible to build and if they are possible to Perfect Clear.
-The current version of setup-finder supports any number of bags with TSS, TSD, and Tetris that end in a PC.
+The current version of setup-finder supports any number of bags with each bag containing a TSS, TSD, TST, or Tetris, and optionally ending with a PC.

 Current version requires solution-finder v0.511 (I will be updating this soon): https://github.com/knewjade/solution-finder/